laxertu/eric/docs_markdown/entities.md

 An implementation of a socket server that acts as a controller to interact with library

-A static shortcut for starting a basic server is provided.
-See examples.
 **Accepted format**: a plain (no nested) JSON with the following keys:

 ``